Juan Carreño

-Juan Carreño Lara (14 August 1909 – 16 December 1940) was a Mexican footballer, and a participant of the 1930 FIFA World Cup.
+Juan Carreño Lara (14 August 1907 – 16 December 1940) was a Mexican footballer, and a participant of the 1930 FIFA World Cup.
+His nickname was 'Trompo' or 'Trompito' ('spinning top' in English).
 He was the first Mexican to score in the FIFA World Cup.
 During this tournament he was connected with Atlante F.C.
 He also scored Mexico's first goal in Olympic Games in Amsterdam 1928.
 He died of appendicitis aged 31.